 Always look for vaccinated hatchlings ensuring that your new birds are healthy and ready for the coop.

-Please share our Dominique chicken guide if you know and love the breed or wish to share some important information on their egg laying, personality, or history with a fellow poultry keeper.
+Please share our Dominique chicken guide if you know and love the breed or wish to share some important information on Dominique chicken egg laying, personality, or history with a fellow poultry keeper.

-These chickens are certainly a valuable addition to the backyard coop whether you are looking for an egg layer or a family pet.
+These chickens are certainly a valuable addition to your backyard flock, whether you are looking for an egg layer or a family pet.
+They offer great eggs and delicious meat, making them an excellent choice for raising chickens for their eggs or meat production.

-While they are listed as endangered, hopefully, renewed interest in Dominiques will do much for their recovery as one of the oldest heritage breeds.
+While they are listed as endangered, hopefully, renewed interest in Dominiques will do much for their recovery as one of the oldest chicken breeds.